San Vittore Prison

-San Vittore is a prison located in the city center of Milan, Italy.

-Its construction started in 1872 and was opened on 7 July 1879.
+San Vittore, officially the Francesco Di Cataldo Circondarial House (Casa circondariale "Francesco Di Cataldo"), is a prison located in the city center of Milan, Italy, in piazza Gaetano Filangieri.
+Its construction started in 1872 and it was opened on 7 July 1879.
+It is named after Francesco Di Cataldo.

-The prison has place for 600 inmates, but it had 1036 prisoners in 2017.

 History

 The construction of the new prison was decided after the Italian unification, together with other infrastructure improvement works in Milan in the period between the unification and the city's first town plan of 1889.
 Until then, were detained in several other structures not designed as prisons, among them the former Sant'Antonio Abate convent, in the Courthouse and in the former San Vittore convent.

 For the construction of the new structure the government acquired terrains in the outskirts of the city, in a sparsely developed area at that time.
 The building, designed by the engineer Francesco Lucca, takes inspiration from the 18th century Panopticon, with 6 wings with three floors each.
 The perimeter walls were originally built in medieval style, but they have almost all been rebuilt with modern standards for security reasons.